talrab1999/ReverseTicTacToe/README.md

 # Project Tic Tac Toe
-Project Tic Tac Toe is a Tic-Tac-Toe variant implemented in C# using Windows Forms.
+Project Tic Tac Toe is an Object-Oriented Tic-Tac-Toe variant implemented in C# using Windows Forms.
 The game allows two players to compete against each other on a configurable board size.
 The UI provides an interactive way to play the game with a simple and user-friendly interface.

 ## Features